yahoo/HaloDB/README.md

 * HaloDB has been tested on Linux running on x86 and on MacOS.
 It may run on other platforms, but this hasn't been verified yet.

 ### Restrictions.
 * Size of keys is restricted to 128 bytes.
-* HaloDB supports only a single writer thread, and expects the client to make sure that there are no concurrent writes.
 * HaloDB doesn't order keys and hence doesn't support range scans

 # Benchmarks.